dhaumont/tactus/tactus/data/static_data_input/README.md

     - `--verbose` (optional): provide more debugging information.

-#### Description

-The `status` command will:
-- build the index file 'current_file_index.json' of the `<platform>`
-- compare the index to the reference file, `reference.json` ot the `<platform>`.

-It can be launched from any `<platform>`.
-However, the index is only rebuilt when the command is launched from the `<platform>` itself.
-Otherwise, the rebuilt step is skipped and the existing 'current_file_index.json' will be used.

 #### Examples

-- status of ATOS from this machine: rebuild index file and give status
+- status of ATOS from this machine: rebuild **file index** and give status

 ```